 The History of our Property:

-His ranch was known throughout the San Joaquin Valley as one of the most magnificent and beautiful pieces of property within the state.
+The ranch was known throughout the San Joaquin Valley as one of the most magnificent and beautiful pieces of property within the state.

-The property has been largely renovated with great attention to its heritage.
+The property has been largely renovated with great attention to it;s heritage.
 Oak Farm Vineyards has an oasis in the country and our guests will appreciate the trip to experience it.